JasonSWFu/VQscore/README.md

 Below is an example command for generating enhanced speech/ estimated quality scores from the model.
 Where '-c' is the path of the config file, '-m' is the path of the pre-trained model, and '-i' is the path of the input wav file.

+* Note: Because our training data is 16kHz clean speech, only 16kHz speech input is supported.

 ```shell
 python inference.py \
 -c ./config/SE_cbook_2048_1_128_2Transformer_vq_3_kernel_size_91_2.yaml \